 Dimitris Daskalopoulos is a founding partner of the Whitechapel’s Future Fund (2011).
-His funding has enabled the Whitechapel Gallery to realise 3 projects over the next 4 years: a permanent post, The Daskalopoulos Head of Education & Public Programmes, held by Sofia Victorino, who runs the Gallery’s programme of learning with talks, events, courses, schools, family and community programmes; a new initiative, the NEON Curatorial Award; and a cultural programme between Athens and London, the NEON Curatorial Exchange.
+His funding has enabled the Whitechapel Gallery to realise 3 projects over the next 4 years: a permanent post, The Daskalopoulos Director of Education & Public Programmes, currently held by Dr. Richard Martin, who runs the Gallery’s programme of learning with talks, events, courses, schools, family and community programmes; a new initiative, the NEON Curatorial Award; and a cultural programme between Athens and London, the NEON Curatorial Exchange.

 Dimitris Daskalopoulos is also a supporter of the Scottish National Gallery of Modern Art.
-In 2015, the D.Daskalopoulos Collection created and funded a new post, The Daskalopoulos Curator of Engagement.
-Currently held by Mairi Lafferty, the new role is for an initial three year period, and aims to deepen public engagement with the Gallery’s public programme.
+In 2015, the D.Daskalopoulos Collection created and funded a new post, originally The Daskalopoulos Curator of Engagement, now renamed the Daskalopoulos Digital Producer and currently held by Lucy Armitage.

 Over the years he has contributed funds to facilitate exhibitions and acquisitions at major public art institutions worldwide, including Tate, the Solomon R. Guggenheim Foundation, the New Museum, Carnegie International, the National Museum of Contemporary Art in Greece and the Athens Biennale.